renejansen-in/happyballoonday/README.md

 <details><summary>Contribute to the Project</summary>
 <p>

-This project was part of a study program.
-No contributions can be made.
+This project involved a delivery to the customer.
+In consultation with the client, I was allowed to make the project available on Github as part of my portfolio.No contributions can be made.

 </p>
 </details>